 Unfortunately for some, allergies aren’t just a springtime occurrence.

-If you struggle year-round with pesky allergies, you may want to consider switching up your floors this winter.
+If you struggle year-round with pesky indoor allergies, you may want to consider switching up your floors this winter.

 Winter allergies and causes